dimdenGD/ultimate-express/README.md

 - only string paths without regex characters like *, +, (), {}, :param, etc. can be optimized.

 Optimized routes can be up to 10 times faster than normal routes, as they're using native uWS router.

-## Difference from similar projects

-Similar projects based on uWebSockets.js:

-- `hyper-express` - while having a similar API to Express, it's very far from being a drop-in replacement, and implements most of the functionality differently.
-This creates a lot of random quirks and issues, making the switch quite difficult.
-Built in middlewares are also very different.
-- `uwebsockets-express` - this library is closer to being a drop-in replacement, but:
-- - misses a lot of APIs
-- - depends on Express, calls it's methods under the hood
-- - doesn't try to optimize routing by using native uWS router.
-- - because of the above, it's slower than µExpress by about 2 times.
-- `express` on Bun - since Bun uses uWS for its HTTP module, Express is about 2 times than on Node.js with 25k/sec instead of 10k/sec normally, but still slower than µExpress at 60k/sec because it doesn't optimize routing using native uWS router.

 ## Compatibility